LePage threatens to remove Maine sheriffs who won’t detain immigrants

 York County Sheriff William King, a Democrat, said Monday that he wouldn’t honor requests to hold immigrants beyond their release dates, but added that his office has also not been asked to do so in years.
 King declined to comment on LePage’s statement, saying he hadn’t heard it.

 Washington County Sheriff Barry Curtis, a Republican, said his office hasn’t interacted with ICE in a long time, but that he’d honor such requests if “they have the proper paperwork.”
-Asked if this meant a request or a judge’s order, he said “I’d like to have both, to be honest with you.”
+Asked if this meant a request or a judge’s order, he said, “I’d like to have both, to be honest with you.”

 Curtis also said he hopes the governor would think things through before taking such a “drastic step” as removing a sheriff.

-And Sagadahoc County Sheriff Joel Merry, a Democrat, he said there are no grounds for holding an immigrant without a judge’s order.
+And Sagadahoc County Sheriff Joel Merry, a Democrat, said there are no grounds for holding an immigrant without a judge’s order.

 “If a jail becomes aware that a person being held is an immigrant, we will notify ICE,” Merry said.
-“It’s no different than if a police officer brought someone in and says ‘I don’t have enough evidence but let’s hold this person anyway.’
+“It’s no different than if a police officer brought someone in and says, ‘I don’t have enough evidence but let’s hold this person anyway.’
 There’s a huge liability issue there.
 It’s about a person’s rights.”

 BDN writers Christopher Cousins and Jake Bleiberg contributed to this report.